All Episodes

 So it isn't as if we have literally millions of x-rays of heads the way we do of the rest of the body and the teeth and so forth.

-And so the fact that this was done because of a suicide attempt, the bullet lodged in
+So the fact that this was done because of the suicide attempt and the bullet lodged in the skull, the head x-ray turned up what seems to be an implant.

-So here we are again.
+So, here we are again.

-When we talk about these breakthroughs, they are coming left, right and center.
+When we talk about these breakthroughs, they are coming left, right, and center.

 art bell